 Nathan and Albertine Matthews continued to live at 12 Arlington until 1877, when they moved to 145 Beacon.

 On May 3, 1877, 12 Arlington was purchased from Seth Turner and Frederick L. Ames, trustees, by Joshua Montgomery Sears.

 J. Montgomery Sears was a real estate investor.
 According to a September 19, 1877, Boston Globe article, he was “heir to the Sears estate in this city, reputed at $7,000,000 in value” and bought the house as a “bridegroom’s gift” costing $110,000 for Sarah Carlisle (Carlile) Choate, whom he married in September of 1877.

 Sarah (Choate) Sears was a well-known and respected watercolorist and pictorialist photographer.

-The Sears also maintained a home, Wolf Pen Farm, in Southborough.
+The Searses also maintained homes at The Briars in Bar Harbor, and Wolf Pen Farm in Southborough.

 1 Commonwealth/12 Arlington

 On May 31, 1892, J. Montgomery Sears acquired 1 Commonwealth and subsequently combined the houses, with the address of 12 Arlington.
 The entrance to 1 Commonwealth was removed and the second story was remodeled into a music room.